ApexRMS/stsimecodep/README.md

-# carep
+# stsim-ecodep
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Package for doing ecological departure analysis.